patrickjgabr/patrickjgabr.github.io/src/about.md

 I'm a recent computer science graduate at Queensland University of Technology.
-My primary interest lies in developing software to assist in areas such as mental health, personal development and digital wellbeing.
+My primary interest lies in developing software to assist in areas such as mental health, productivity and digital wellbeing.